-MCSO is in compliance or Full and Effective Compliance with seven Paragraphs in this section and not yet in compliance with three Paragraphs.
-It is not yet in compliance with Paragraphs 72, 79 and 81 because of the need to update the non-traffic contact forms and analyze the data in those forms to identify any racial or ethnic disparities.
+According to the Monitor, MCSO is in compliance or Full and Effective Compliance with seven Paragraphs in this section and not yet in compliance with three Paragraphs.
+The Monitor has not yet found MCSO in compliance with Paragraphs 72, 79, and 81 because of the need to update the non-traffic contact forms and analyze the data in those forms to identify any racial or ethnic disparities.
+MCSO asserts, as it has in its Comment to the Monitor's 43rd Report, that it should be held in compliance with Paragraphs 72 and 79.

-MCSO is in compliance with all other aspects of its comprehensive EIS system.
-It is in Full and Effective Compliance with Paragraphs 73, 74, 76-78 and 80 and in compliance with Paragraph 75.
+The Monitor has found MCSO in compliance with all other aspects of its comprehensive EIS system.
+MCSO has been deemed in Full and Effective Compliance with Paragraphs 73, 74, 76-78, and 80 and in compliance with Paragraph 75.

-This quarter, BIO completed 47 inspection reports, broken down as follows:
+This quarter, BIO completed 46 inspection reports, which are broken down as follows:

 - Three Incident Report inspections

 - Three Facility Property and Evidence inspections

 - Three Civilian Supervisory Note inspections

 - Three Sworn Supervisory Note inspections

 - Three Detention Supervisory Note inspections

 - Three Traffic Stop Data inspections

 - One Quarterly Employee Email inspection

 - One Quarterly CAD/Alpha Paging inspection

 - One Quarterly Patrol Shift Roster inspection

 - Three TraCS Review of Traffic Stops inspections

 - Three TraCS Discussion of Traffic Stops inspections

 - Three Patrol Activity Log inspections

 - Three Misconduct Investigations inspections

 - Three Complaint Intake Testing inspections

 - One Quarterly EIS Alerts inspections

 - Three Post-Stop Ethnicity inspections

 - Three Passenger Contact inspections

 - Three Search inspections

-- One Targeted Integrity inspection

-The following paragraphs represent compliance rates and brief progress assessments for the inspections during the Fourth Quarter 2024:
+The following paragraphs represent compliance rates and brief progress assessments for the inspections during the First Quarter 2025:

-Incident Reports: For the Fourth Quarter of 2024, the overall compliance rate is 99%.
-This was unchanged from the Third Quarter of 2024.
-The month of October was 99%, November 99% and December 99%.
+Incident Reports: For the First Quarter of 2025, the overall compliance rate is 99%.
+This was unchanged from the Fourth Quarter of 2024.
+The month of January was 99%, February 100% and March 99%.

-Facility/Property and Evidence: The overall compliance rate for the Fourth Quarter of 2024 is 100%.

-This was a 2% increase from the Third Quarter of 2024.
-The month of October was 100%, November 100% and December 100%.
+Facility/Property and Evidence: The overall compliance rate for the First Quarter of 2025 is 99%.
+This was a 1% decrease from the Fourth Quarter of 2024.
+The month of January was 98%, February 100% and March 100%.

-Supervisory Notes-Civilian The overall compliance rate for the Fourth Quarter of 2024 is 98%.
-This was a 2% increase from the Third Quarter of 2024.
-The month of October was 97%, November 100% and December 98%.
+Supervisory Notes-Civilian The overall compliance rate for the First Quarter of 2025 is 99%.
+This was a 1% increase from the Fourth Quarter of 2024.
+The month of January was 97%, February 99% and March 100%.

-Supervisory Note-Sworn: The overall compliance rate for the Fourth Quarter of 2024 is 95%.
-This was a 3% decrease from the Third Quarter of 2024.
-The month of October was 98%, November 100% and December 88%.
+Supervisory Note-Sworn: The overall compliance rate for the First Quarter of 2025 is 97%.
+This was a 2% increase from the Fourth Quarter of 2024.
+The month of January was 100%, February 91% and March 100%.

-Supervisory Notes-Detention: The overall compliance rate for the Fourth Quarter of 2024 is 98%.
-This was unchanged from the Third Quarter of 2024.
-The month of October was 97%, November 100% and December 99%.
+Supervisory Notes-Detention: The overall compliance rate for the First Quarter of 2025 is 99%.
+This was unchanged from the Fourth Quarter of 2024.
+The month of January was 99%, February 99% and March 99%.

-Traffic Stop Data Collection: The overall compliance rate for the Fourth Quarter of 2024 is 99%.
-This was unchanged from the Third Quarter of 2024.
-The month of October was 99%, November 99% and December 100%.
+Traffic Stop Data Collection: The overall compliance rate for the First Quarter of 2025 is 99%.
+This was unchanged from the Fourth Quarter of 2024.
+The month of January was 99%, February 99% and March 99%.

-Quarterly Employee Email: The quarterly employee email compliance rate for the Fourth Quarter of 2024 is 100%.
-This was unchanged from the Third Quarter of 2024.
+Quarterly Employee Email: The quarterly employee email compliance rate for the First Quarter of 2025 is 100%.
+This was unchanged from the Fourth Quarter of 2024.

-Quarterly CAD/Alpha Paging: The quarterly employee email compliance rate for the Fourth Quarter of 2024 is 100%.
-This was unchanged from the Third Quarter of 2024.
+Quarterly CAD/Alpha Paging: The quarterly employee email compliance rate for the First Quarter of 2025 is 100%.
+This was unchanged from the Fourth Quarter of 2024.

-Quarterly Patrol Shift Rosters: The overall compliance rate for the Fourth Quarter of 2024 is 100%.
-This was unchanged from the Third Quarter of 2024.
+Quarterly Patrol Shift Rosters: The overall compliance rate for the First Quarter of 2025 is 100%.
+This was unchanged from the Fourth Quarter of 2024.
 The MCSO has continued to adhere to the proper span of control for deputy-to-sergeant patrol squad ratios.